Smart Meter Radiation: All Your Questions Answered

 As far as measuring the radiation, you could hire somebody to come out and test it, which is often the most expensive way to do it.

-You could also purchase an EMF meter for yourself, and some of them are as low as $30.
+You could also purchase an EMF meter for yourself.

 You might check to see if any friends or family members have a meter that you could simply borrow.